Telangana Cong infighting intensifies, 13 PCC members quit posts | Politics

 - India

-The intra-party wrangling in Telangana Congress appears to have intensified with as many as 13 PCC members submitting their resignations on Sunday, protesting the remarks of some senior leaders that those who ''migrated'' to Congress from other parties got prominence.
+The intra-party wrangling in Telangana Congress appears to have intensified with as many as 13 PCC members resigning from their respective posts on Sunday, protesting the remarks of some senior leaders that those who ''migrated'' to Congress from other parties got prominence.

 The 13 members include, sitting Congress MLA Danasari Anasuya (Seethakka) and former legislator Vem Narendar Reddy.